 - Step 2: Use Your Honey Fearlessly

 Buying the whole honeycomb doesn’t mean committing to complicated home honey extraction – the comb can be easily dropped in a hot beverage, where the wax comb will melt and release the honey inside.
 The wax will then float to the top, where it can be retrieved, dried, and hardened or eaten along with the beverage.
+Many ask 'is honeycomb edible?'.
 Fresh honeycomb is completely edible and has no ill effects on the body; some honeycomb enthusiasts treat it like a piece of gum and chew it for a while, while others simply chew and swallow it like any other food.

 - Step 3: Appreciate The Distinctive Textures & Tastes